Cyber-Duck/Silverstripe-Block-Page/README.md

 ## Defining a block

-Define all your blocks in the YML config with the blocks: param
+Define all your blocks in the YML configuration with the "blocks" option.

 ```yml
 BlockPage: